 |Screen size||Viewing distance range for 4K Ultra HD TVs|

 Viewing distance and picture quality: two parts of the screen size equation

-But you also want to avoid sitting too close to your TV.
-A good indication that you're sitting too close to a screen is if you find yourself distracted by the screen's "structure" — those rows and columns of pixels that look like tiny dots.
+Of course, it is possible to sit too close to your TV.
+You're too close if you find yourself noticing the screen's "structure" — those rows and columns of pixels that look like tiny dots.

-This chart applies to HDTVs, which usually have "1080p" screen resolution.
-The new Ultra High Definition TVs, also called "4K" TVs, have much higher resolution screens, with the ability to show four times the detail of a 1080p screen.
-The pixels on Ultra HD screens are incredibly small — even standing right next to the screen it's hard to discern individual pixels.
-For this reason, you can sit much closer to an Ultra HD TV than to a regular HDTV — as close as 1 times the screen diagonal.
+4K Ultra HD TVs have much higher resolution screens than HDTVs — they can show four times the detail of a 1080p screen.
+Ultra HD pixels are incredibly small — even standing right next to the screen it's hard to discern individual pixels.
+That's why you can sit much closer to an Ultra HD TV than to a regular HDTV.

 A few more tips on TV placement

 Viewing angle is another factor that affects TV picture quality.
-No matter what display technology your TV uses — LCD, plasma, OLED — it will look its best when viewed straight-on, at a height where your eyes are level with the middle of the screen.
-With that in mind, you'll probably need a TV stand to support your TV and raise it to the correct viewing height.
+No matter what display technology your TV uses — LED-LCD, plasma, OLED — it will look its best when viewed straight-on, at eye level.
+So, whether you plan to wall-mount your TV or place it on a stand, try to position it so it's at or near the correct viewing height.

-Rather than the traditional pedestal stand, many 2014 TVs are supported by two legs placed out near the edges of the screen.
-You'll want to be careful not to place your TV so that the legs are close enough to slip off if the TV is bumped.
-Since TVs tend to be heavier towards the front, you should avoid setting them too close to the front edge of the stand.
+Rather than the traditional pedestal stand, many new TVs are supported by two legs placed out near the edges of the screen.
+Be careful not to place your TV so that the legs are close enough to slip off if the TV is bumped.

 You'll also find detailed safety tips for wall-mounted TVs in our in-depth wall-mounting guide.